fogbow/resource-allocation-service/README.md

 This service requires some initial configuration.
 Most of them will have a template for help you to get started.

-First of all, you need to create a directory named *private* at `src/main/resources`, it will be holding your private settings (managed clouds, username and password for the clouds, etc.).
+First of all, you need to create a directory named _private_ at `src/main/resources`, it will be holding your private settings (managed clouds, username and password for the clouds, etc.).

 #### XMPP Configuration

-:pushpin: Working in pogress :pushpin:
+:pushpin: Working in progress

 #### private/clouds/